Canon 2000D vs 750D

-An illustration of the physical size and weight of the Canon 2000D and the Canon 750D is provided in the side-by-side display below.
+The physical size and weight of the Canon 2000D and the Canon 750D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is somewhat larger (2 percent) than the Canon 2000D.
 Moreover, the 750D is markedly heavier (17 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the 750D are weather-sealed.